The Birds Seen at the

 |#55 7 am - 11:30 am||Kaysville East Mountain Wilderness Park

 Enjoy a leisurely walk through the foothills east of Kaysville.
 The gentle terrain through oak brush foarest provides a perfect habitat for local songbirds.
 There will be a short hike up to the Bonneville Shoreline Trail.
 Possible bird sightings include: Western Tanager, Lazuli Bunting, Black-headed Grosbeak, American Robin, Western Scrub jay, House Finch, House Sparrow, Mourning Dove, and Black-billed Magpie.
 Meet at the Park: from US 89 take 400 North in Fruit Heights, then a sharp left turn.
 Go east up 650 North and park in the parking lot.

 Limit 20.
 Own Vehicles.
 Cost $13

 Dave Ghizzone, Gonzo Tours

 Paddle to one of the Great Salt Lake's most well-know rookeries, Egg Island, off the north end of Antelope Island.
 A quiet peaceful guided tour aboard either tandem or single person kayaks with close views of Eared Grebes, Gulls, Great Blue Herons, Cormorants, and perhaps Black-crowned Night Heron.
 Approx 3 miles round trip.
-Meet at Antelope Island State Park Marina.
-(I-15 exit #332, go west to Antelope Island).
+Meet at GREAT SALT LAKE MARINA.
 Weather Permitting.
 Questions call Dave 801-698-6288

 Limit 12.
 Own Vehicles.
 Cost $35